tianlinxu312/cot-gan/README.md

 ```
 See the code for how to modify the default values of other training parameters or hyperparameters.

-Similarly, for training on video datasets, specify either the human action or animated Sprites dataset; either `human_action` or `animated`, resp.
+Similarly, for training on video datasets, specify either the human action or animated Sprites dataset; either `human_action` or `animation`, resp.

 ```
 python3 -m video_train \